Professional Requirements

 At the time of the telehealth provider’s first telehealth interaction with a patient, the telehealth provider shall inform the patient concerning the treatment methods and limitations of treatment using a telehealth platform and, after providing the patient with such information, obtain the patient’s consent to provide telehealth services.
 The telehealth provider shall document such notice and consent in the patient’s health record.
 If a patient later revokes such consent, the telehealth provider shall document the revocation in the patient’s health record.

-Consent must be obtained by the parent or the patient’s legal guardian, conservator or other authorized representative, as applicable.
+Any consent required under this section shall be obtained from the patient, or the patient’s legal guardian, conservator or other authorized representative, as applicable.

 READ LESS